You are here

 Data Element Information: This section will provide information on who is FAPE responsible and which district needs to submit information.

-Helpful Details/Use Cases: If the student receives his or her primary PK-12 educational services from your district, then count the student.
+Helpful Details/Use Cases: If the student receives their primary PK-12 educational services from your district, then count the student.

 Students have until the Third Friday of September (TFS) of the next school year to complete their graduation requirements and still be counted with their class that graduated the prior spring, provided the credits were completed in summer school.
 In this case, the graduation date can be entered as the last day of school, the same as the other graduates.
 If the students began their work after the first day of classes of the next school year, then the students must be counted as graduates in the new school year, even if they finish requirements prior to the TFS.
 In this case the date would be entered as of the day the students completed the requirements.